 I wish every newly married couple knew about the law of disintegration and actively protected their relationship from it.

-This article was written by Focus on the Family Malaysia and the Questions and Answers are extracted from “The Complete Marriage & Family Home Reference Guide” by Dr. James Dobson with permission from www.family.org.my.
+This article was written by Focus on the Family Malaysia and the Questions and Answers are extracted from Complete Family and Marriage Home Reference Guide by Dr. James Dobson with permission.